tommason14/modified_polymatic/README.md

 OPLS, you can use this [lmp_opls_cvff.py](https://github.com/tommason14/scripts/blob/master/chem/lammps/create_opls_jobs/lmp_opls_cvff.py) script and the forcefield file [here](https://github.com/tommason14/scripts/blob/master/chem/lammps/create_opls_jobs/via-topotools), along with the python script in that folder to generate additional parameters.
 Note that this forcefield uses the oplsaa.ff force field distributed with
 [fftool](https://github.com/paduagroup/fftool), but with cvff improper dihedrals.

+> If you use a different forcefield, then make sure you change the LAMMPS files in [polymatic/scripts](polymatic/scripts) so that the correct bond, angle, dihedral, improper and pair styles are used throughout the polymerisation.

 Any other method of generating a LAMMPS datafile will also work here.

 ## Adding additional parameters